bkiefer/fluently-sdu/Readme.md

 Tested on Ubuntu 22.04

-You need python3 and the mosquitto package installed.
+On Ubuntu:
+python3, mosquitto, openjdk-11-jdk (at least), docker, nvidia-container-toolkit (for use of GPU, optional)

 ## rasa NLU

-Go to the `rasa` folder and follow the readme to train a model based on the training data in the `data` folder.
+Go to the `rasa` folder and follow the readme to train a model based on the training data in the `data` folder:

+`./rasadock train` to train, `./rasadock` to run the container for inference

 ## vosk ASR